12 Best Places to Stay in Thailand for Families in 2026

 A beach with trees and water.

 Just a few resorts.
 No traffic.
 No loud beach clubs.
-Just quiet roads, peaceful beaches (you have to visit Laem Haad – it’s my favorite beach in Thailand!), and everyday island life going on around you.
+Just quiet roads and peaceful beaches (you have to visit Laem Haad – it’s my favorite beach in Thailand!).

 Family on the beach during sunset.